primitive/quantum-wordpress/README.md

 ### Step 1.
 Prepare your WordPress site

 First, you need a WordPress site.

-There are many solutions for WordPress hosting, such as [WP Engine](https://wpengine.com/) and [WordPress.com](https://wordpress.com/).
+We recommend the Super Green, 100% renewable energy powered, Eco Next-Gen WordPress Hosting from [Primitive Hosting](https://primitivehosting.uk/store/wordpress-hosting).

+The database and installation will be set up for you and you will be able to access your WordPress website from the URL provided in the welcome email.

+Just follow the [installation steps](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#finishing-installation) to complete the site configuration.

-Once the site is ready, you'll need to install the [WPGraphQL](https://www.wpgraphql.com/) plugin.
-It will add GraphQL API to your WordPress site, which we'll use to query the posts.
+Once the site is ready, you'll need to install the [WPGraphQL](https://www.wpgraphql.com/) plugin to use this repo.

+This will add a GraphQL API to your WordPress site, which we'll use to query the posts.

 Follow these steps to install it:

 - Download the [WPGraphQL repo](https://github.com/wp-graphql/wp-graphql) as a ZIP archive.
 - Inside your WordPress admin, go to **Plugins** and then click **Add New**.